Your shopping cart is empty.

 The family camera “broke.”
 Or more accurately, the automatic settings failed to function.
 As far as my parents were concerned, the camera was now useless.
 They had no idea how to use the manual settings.
 So they handed the camera off to me to “play” with.
 I had no idea what I was doing of course, but I moved a few dials and adjusted the zoom and focus.
 I finished off the roll of film on that Grand Canyon sunset.
 When the prints came back, I was convinced my photos were just as good as the ones I had seen in National Geographic (Hahahaha!
 My teenage ego needed a little calibration with reality.)

 I looked at my photos and I could feel all the same things I felt at the moment when I took the photo.
 It was like experiencing that moment all over again.
-Even now, 20+ years later, I look at those photos and I’m 14 years old standing on the rim of the Grand Canyon again.
+Even now, more than 20 years later, I look at those photos and I’m 14 years old standing on the rim of the Grand Canyon again.

 A picture wasn’t just something to look at anymore.
 When I looked at the National Geographic photos, I now felt the heat of the jungle, smelled the crisp Siberian air, heard the lions on the savannah.
 I was a participant in the captured scene, not just an observer.
 A photo became an entire sensory experience and it was almost as good as a Star Trek transporter.

-My camera became my best friend.
+My camera has become my best friend.
 Together, we’ve traveled all over the world and not so very far from home.
 Our mission is to share these experiences with you, to help you love your world they way we do.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.